 Awesome Year to Become a National Writing Project Teacher Leader

-My journey with the National Writing Project has been a joyous ride with too many notable moments and people to name, but one central theme has always been true: magic happens when humans write together.
+Original: My journey with the National Writing Project has been a joyous ride with too many notable moments and people to name, but one central theme has always been true: magic happens when humans write together.

 For 49 years and counting (we are in the midst of celebrating our 50th anniversary), the National Writing Project has been focused on improving the teaching of writing through our leadership institutes and writing programs.
 My National Writing Project story began in 2008 with a Morehead Writing Project Summer Institute.
 I have written many blog posts about how that experience transformed my teaching, my writing, and my life.
 These blog posts (and transformations) are too numerous to recount and so I will focus on just three examples: